CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/on-premises-faq.md

 </details>

 <details>
-  <summary>What information is CodeTogether looking at?</summary>
+  <summary>What information is CodeTogether Live looking at?</summary>

-The On-Premises version of CodeTogether is located on your server and does not connect to any external servers.
-CodeTogether looks at the files in the development workspace and transfers those files as needed between members of the session to enable its core function of shared coding.
+The On-Premises version of CodeTogether Live is located on your server and does not connect to any external servers.
+CodeTogether Live looks at the files in the development workspace and transfers those files as needed between members of the session to enable its core function of shared coding.
 However, participants do not retain these files after the session is closed.
 Only the files being actively edited are shared.
-For the rest, CodeTogether only shares file and directory names so that the workspace views and project trees can be displayed in the collaborative environments.
+For the rest, CodeTogether Live only shares file and directory names so that the workspace views and project trees can be displayed in the collaborative environments.

 With end-to-end encryption always in place, your on-premises server never sees the contents of the file so it never stores any of these encrypted files.
 The server simply moves files between participants.
-CodeTogether also transfers validation markers, quick fix information, and content assist suggestions between members of the session to facilitate the primary function of collaborative coding.
+CodeTogether Live also transfers validation markers, quick fix information, and content assist suggestions between members of the session to facilitate the primary function of collaborative coding.

 </details>